 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, you also graduate with relevant life and work-based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability awareness, career development, campus community and social development.
 Visit our Careers section for full details.

-The Management School has an award-winning careers team to provide a dedicated careers and placement service offering a range of innovative services for management school students.
-Our high reputation means we attract a wide range of leading global employers to campus offering you the opportunity to interact with graduate recruiters from day one of your degree.
+The Management School has an award-winning careers team to provide dedicated careers and placement services, offering a range of innovative services for LUMS students.
+Our high reputation means we attract a wide range of leading global employers to campus, allowing you to interact with graduate recruiters from day one of your degree.

 Psychology Employability Programme